pgruetter/sdl-docs/docs/getting-started/joining-departures-and-arrivals.md

 When running the example, you should see a CSV file with departure and arrival airport names and coordinates.

 Great!
 Now we have all the data we need in one place.
-Only thing left to do is to compute the distance between departure and arrival coordinates.
+The only thing left to do is to compute the distance between departure and arrival coordinates.
 Let's do that in the final step of part 1.